 The United Nations classifies Eastern Europe as including the following countries…

 Belarus is practically front and center in relation to the other nine Eastern European countries.
-As a landlocked country, Belarus is completely surrounded on all sides by fellow European countries.
-Ukraine is south of Belarus, and both Latvia and Lithuania can be found to the north of the country of Belarus.
+As a landlocked country, Belarus is surrounded by fellow European countries.
+Ukraine is south of Belarus, and both Latvia and Lithuania can be found to the north of Belarus.
 Poland lies just west of the country, whereas Russia borders Belarus along the Eastern European country's northern and eastern borders.

 The capital city of Belarus is Minsk.
-The population of Belarus currently registers as an estimated 9,437,443 people.
-The number of people living in Belarus is far lower than the total area of the country, meaning that the population density of Belarus is rather small.
-There are just about forty-six people for every square mile of land within the boundaries of Belarus.
+The population of Belarus is an estimated 9.5 million people.
+The number of people living in Belarus is far lower than the country's total area, meaning that the population density of Belarus is rather small.
+There are just about 46 people for every square mile of land within the boundaries of Belarus.
 The country accounts for less than one percent of the entire global population, seeing as it is home to about 0.12% of people on Earth.

 The Czech Republic, or Czechia, is located amid many European countries, making the Czech Republic an entirely-landlocked country with no line of direct access to any major body of water.
-There are four countries that share borders with the Czech Republic, including Poland, Austria, Germany, and Slovakia.
-To the north, the Czech Republic is bordered by Poland, while Germany is in the west and Slovakia lies just east of the Czech Republic.
-The fourth country with which the Czech Republic shares borders is Austria, which is a country that can be found to the south of Czechia.
+Four countries share borders with the Czech Republic, including Poland, Austria, Germany, and Slovakia.
+To the north, the Czech Republic is bordered by Poland, while Germany is in the west, and Slovakia lies just east of the Czech Republic.
+The fourth country with which the Czech Republic shares borders is Austria, a country that can be found to the south of Czechia.

 Poland is an Eastern European country with a coastline that lies along the Baltic Sea.
-The capital of Poland is a city called Warsaw, which might sound familiar to you due to its prominence in the historical timeline of Poland.
-There are about 38,045,673 people living in Poland at the moment.
-The population of Poland is spread out across a total area of approximately 120,728 square miles.
+Poland's capital is Warsaw, which might sound familiar to you due to its prominence in Poland's historical timeline.
+About 38 million people are living in Poland.
+Poland's population is spread out across a total area of approximately 120,728 square miles.
 The majority of Poland is land-based, with 117,473 square miles, or 97.3%, of the total area being made up of land.
 The remaining 3,255 square miles are water regions.

 As a country predominantly comprised of mountainous regions, Slovakia is a prime place to spend your winters, especially if you love cold weather and all sorts of snow-related sports.
 The capital of the Slovak Republic is Bratislava, which is a major city located in the westernmost part of Slovakia.
 Bratislava is so far west that it almost appears to sit outside of the Slovakian borders, but don't be fooled.
 The capital is definitely within the confines of Slovakia.

-More formally called The Ukraine, this Eastern European country is surrounded by seven fellow European countries as well as the Black Sea and the Sea of Azov.
-Starting with the southwestern border of Ukraine and moving clockwise around the country's borders, Ukraine shares boundaries with Moldova, Romania, Hungary, Slovakia, Poland, Belarus, and Russia.
+More formally called the Ukraine, this Eastern European country is surrounded by seven fellow European countries and the Black Sea and the Sea of Azov.
+Starting with Ukraine's southwestern border and moving clockwise around the country's borders, Ukraine shares boundaries with Moldova, Romania, Hungary, Slovakia, Poland, Belarus, and Russia.
 Although Ukraine takes up its fair share of space, people seem to revere Ukraine as a smaller country.
-Maybe it's due to the country's location and close proximity to Russia, which is a massive country to begin with.
+Maybe it's due to the country's location and proximity to Russia, which is a massive country to begin with.
 But either way, Ukraine happens to be far larger than people think.